 Oklahoma Watch staff members also were finalists in the eight-state competition for in-depth coverage of mental health, disparities in discipline of special-education students in public schools and the impact of business tax breaks and incentives.

 The mobile video project, called “Talk with Us: Poverty in Oklahoma City Neighborhoods,” won in the category of multimedia project or series and involved reporters from Oklahoma Watch, students from the Gaylord College and students from Santa Fe South High School and Harding Charter Preparatory High School in Oklahoma City.

-Oklahoma Watch journalists and students went into low-income areas in northeast, south and west Oklahoma City to record short video interviews with residents about problems and concerns in their neighborhoods and lives.
-The reporters then showed those videos to government officials or community leaders who might deal with those issues, recorded their responses and placed the pairs of videos online, accompanied by data, facts and interactive graphics.
+Oklahoma Watch journalists and students went into low-income areas in northeast, south and west Oklahoma City to record short video interviews with residents about problems in their neighborhoods and lives.
+The reporters then showed those videos to government officials or community leaders who might deal with the issues, recorded their responses and placed the pairs of videos online, accompanied by data, facts and interactive graphics.
 The goal was to create a virtual conversation between decision makers and people who often have no voice.

 Great Plains judges commented, “Smart approach to tackling a broad topic.
 The video-based storytelling feels well suited to the web, and the infographics add just the right amount of context.
-Judos for using the voice of the community as a starting point.”
+Kudos for using the voice of the community as a starting point.”

 “Talk With Us” was one of 12 journalism projects nationwide funded by grants from the Online News Association Challenge Fund for Innovation in Journalism Education.

 Other coverage by Oklahoma Watch recognized as finalists in the competition: